Evagrius Ponticus: Influence

 The accusations of heresy meant that many of his more speculative writings were lost in the original Greek.
 Since, however, by the sixth century, many of his writings had been translated into Syriac and Armenian—the traditions unaffected by the decisions of the 553 Council—these works survived in these translations (and some of these sixth-century Syriac manuscripts survive today).
 In addition, substantial fragments of a Sogdian version of Evagrius's Antirrhetikos have been rediscovered as well.

 Many of Evagrius's more ascetic works survive in Greek, often in manuscripts of the tenth century and after from Mount Athos and other monastic centres, although often attributed to Nilus of Ancyra, or occasionally to Basil or Gregory of Nazianzus.
 His exegetical scholia were incorporated into anthologies, sometimes with correct attribution, sometimes not (those on the Psalms were typically attributed to Origen).
 Only in the twentieth century was this set of ascetic works properly attributed to Evagrius.

 In the Latin world, Evagrius’s friend Rufinus is known to have translated several of the works into Latin in the early fifth century, and others were translated decades later by Gennadius of Marseilles.
 Although these were the very first translations of Evagrius’s works, they have been entirely lost; only later Latin versions of two collections of proverbs (the Sentences for Monks and Sentences for a Virgin) and the treatise On the Eight Spirits survive.
 The Sentences were popular in Benedictine circles, ironically often attributed to “Evagrius the bishop.”
 The latter text was always attributed to Nilus.

 Evagrius's influence was arguably greater in its indirect forms.
 Within the Greek literature of Byzantine monasticism, Evagrius’s presence is obvious in both the content and the format of works by Diadochus of Photike, Maximus the Confessor, John of Damascus, Symeon the New Theologian, and Gregory Palamas.
-The fullest flowering of Evagrius’s influence in the Syriac world was in the spiritual writings of Isaac of Nineveh, who relies heavily on Evagrius’s teaching on both the passions and prayer.
+In the Syriac world Babai The Great wrote a commentary on the Kephalaia, probably to stress Evagrius's orthodoxy.
+The fullest flowering of his influence was in the spiritual writings of Isaac of Nineveh, who relies heavily on Evagrius’s teaching on both the passions and prayer.
 In the Latin world, Evagrius's influence came in the way that John Cassian, one of his most faithful disciples, preserved and propagated the basic elements of Evagrius's teaching on the stages of the monastic life, tripartite anthropology, and the eight thoughts (although Cassian never mentions Evagrius by name, since his reputation was already tainted).
 Through Cassian, Evagrius's thought passed to Gregory the Great, and the Evagrian schema of eight generic thoughts afflicting the monks of Egypt was transformed into a list now famous as the Seven Deadly Sins.